 “Everyone likes a flutter.”
 So said a recent blog about Premiership football odds, and while it might sound like the sort of cliché writers use to make a point, there is growing evidence that the claim is quite literally true, and we are turning into a nation – or even a world – of keen gamblers.

-How else can we explain the meteoric rise of online casinos and the fact that with every passing day, the number of sites continues to grow, and yet the market seems easily able to expand and accept them?
+How else can we explain the meteoric rise of the online casino sector and the fact that with every passing day, the number of sites like this continue to grow, and yet the market seems easily able to expand and accept them?

 The perfect storm

 The past year or two has seen a number of factors come together, which have contributed to this explosion in the online casino sector.
 On the one hand, gaming has moved out of the teenage bedroom and cemented its place in the public consciousness as a bona fide leisure pastime, accessible to all ages, sexes and demographics.
 At the same time, the smartphone revolution has arrived, bringing gaming on the go and app-based online gaming to the masses.

 These two factors have combined to create a new adult gaming market with time and opportunity to indulge their pastime, for example while sitting on the train on their daily commute.
 The market has literally appeared from nothing, and its size is something that could never have been predicted.